 The District has funds with Butte County and Board approved accounts with Five Star Bank and Mechanics Bank.
-The District opened additional accounts the last FY with BOD approval for District investment accounts and is currently researching options for a new local bank account (will be reviewed with the Finance Committee and seek BOD authorization).
-Any new accounts with balances will become part of future reports.
+The District opened additional accounts the last FY with BOD approval for District investment accounts and is currently researching options for a new local bank account (staff will review options with the Finance Committee and later seek BOD authorization).
+Any new accounts with balances will become part of future finance reports.
 Because cash accounts are part of operations, funds are not allocated at the beginning of the Fiscal Year.